 Google also includes a camera app for the front-facing camera, a calculator app, and a few other apps.

 For the most part the emphasis is on web apps though.
 If you want to watch videos, you can use YouTube.
-If you want a more full-featured image editor you can use Aviary or iPiccy.
+If you want a more full-featured image editor you can use iPiccy.
 And if you want to edit documents you can use Google Docs, Microsoft Office Web Apps, or Zoho Office.

 Part of the reason Chromebooks can boot in just 10 second is because they don’t need to load all the software to support native apps that you get with a Windows, Mac, or Linux computer.
 That’s why you can’t simply run the full desktop versions of Microsoft Office, Adobe Photoshop, iTunes, or other software.
 Of course Firefox and other web browsers are also out of the picture.

 A Chromebook isn’t going to be much use to someone who doesn’t think the browser is the most important app, for anyone who doesn’t have a nearly constant internet connection, or for anyone that needs to run software that works best offline.